Planning your operation

 Planning your stay in Belgium

-- Duration and typical stay—You will receive a planning document with all your appointments in Antwerp 5-7 days after we receive a receipt of your booking deposit.
+- Duration and typical stay — You will receive a planning document with all your appointments in Antwerp 5-7 days after we receive a receipt of your booking payment.

 During your preoperative facial feminization consultation, we will ask you to sign an informed consent for the operation.
 If you wish you can already take a look at it so there are no surprises.